dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/gsheets.md

 - It returns the data to the cell you have clicked on.
 - The custom menu operation has a timeout limit of six (6) minutes.
+- If you are logged into Chrome with a different Google user than the one you authenticated the Add-On with, it may not work.
+We recommend you are logged in with one Google profile at a time when using this extension.

 ## Custom menu functions